kevinslin/h7b-dendron-netlify/vault/notes.tutorial.cloud-storage-vs-online-backup.md

 - Share: the ability to let others view, edit or download files you’ve uploaded to your cloud storage space
 - Cloud storage solutions are not really suitable for hard-drive backup since they don’t retain your file-system structure because you end up having to put everything into a sync folder.

-Online backup:
+Online backup services:
-- the vital purpose of online backup is to replicate your hard drive, for disaster recovery.
+- Aim to replicate your hard drive, for disaster recovery.
-- Online backup services retain your file system structure and let you restore everything back the way it was in case you need to rebuild your hard drive
+- Retain your file system structure and let you restore everything back the way it was in case you need to rebuild your hard drive

 Another funny written [marketing piece from Backblaze](https://www.backblaze.com/blog/the-case-for-backup-over-sync/) comparing their backup solution vs other sync services, might give the reason to consider to buy their subscription